Ellicott City Collaborative Family Lawyer

 The alternative to resolving divorce disputes on your own is having an impartial judge make the decision for you.
 In contested divorces that end up in the courtroom, this is exactly what happens—a person you have no relationship with, and who does not know you or your family, ends up making huge decisions regarding your assets and your children based on the evidence presented before him or her.
 Many couples prefer to resolve these issues themselves, because who knows these matters better than you and your spouse?
 Collaborative divorce, for this reason, can end with both parties being happier with the outcome than if they were to take their divorce to court.
 In fact, according to one study by the Academy of Collaborative Professionals, 77 percent of couples who participated in collaborative divorce were happy with the outcome.
 Collaborative divorce is also faster, and less expensive.
 Divorce is tough on kids—studies show it can cause anxiety, depression, substance abuse, behavioral issues, and other detrimental problems, according to rtor.org.
 An amicable, collaborative divorce can greatly reduce the level of stress and anxiety that children experience.

 Contact an Ellicott City Collaborative Divorce Attorney Today

 Our Ellicott City collaborative family attorneys at Weinberg & Schwartz, L.L.C. can help you throughout the entirety of the collaborative divorce process.
-Call us today at 410-997-0203 to schedule a free consultation.
+Call us today at 410-997-0203 to schedule a consultation.